pezhman32/geo-query-api/README.md

 - GoEuroAPI

 # How to use?
+GoEuroTest.jar file is available inside the repository and you don't need to build the project.

 java -jar ./GoEuroTest.jar "Berlin" logs=off

 Both city name argument and logs=off are optional.
 If city name not provided in arguments list program will ask you to enter it.